 If your working hours or income is reduced by 20 per cent or more due to the current disruption, you can apply for early access to your super and make a tax free withdrawal of $10,000 this financial year and a further $10,000 next financial year.

-Applications for this package will open during April and you can apply via the myGov website.
+You can apply via the myGov website.

 Greater leniency for insolvency and bankruptcy